- Coworker: I love school. I'd be a professional student if I could.

 Last month, I relieved the anticipation that had been building up in my mind and into my neck for the past three years.
 With the help of my dad and a few other people who love me, I packed up a Penske truck full of my old, shitty furniture that I couldn’t bear to let go of and headed east to New York City.

 And then there we were, waiting for the movers to arrive and bring my stuff up five flights of stairs.
 I paced around my empty bedroom, making small talk with my new Craigslist roommate who I had only met briefly before.
-And in that moment, I never knew if a place so vast, so big, so loud — so different from small-town Texas — would ever feel like home.
+And in that moment, I never knew if a place so big, so loud and so smoggy — so different from small-town Texas — would ever feel like home.
 But I would pretend.

 Fast forward six weeks.